The Three Wise Guys

 The Three Wise Guys is a 1936 American drama film directed by George B. Seitz, written by Elmer Harris and Damon Runyon, and starring Robert Young, Betty Furness, Raymond Walburn, Thurston Hall, Bruce Cabot and Donald Meek.
 It was released on May 15, 1936, by Metro-Goldwyn-Mayer.
+It is based on a short story of the same name, published by Damon Runyon in 1933.